 How to get published

-So, you have a manuscript, or an idea for a book, and you want to know what to do next.
-Read NZ Te Pou Muramura receives lots of inquiries from people in your position, so we’ve put together a few tips that you might find helpful.
+So, you have a manuscript, or an idea for a book, and you want to know what to do next?
+Read NZ Te Pou Muramura receives a lot of enquiries from people in your position, so we’ve put together a few tips that you might find helpful.

 These tips generally apply to those with a book-length manuscript.
 For contact details of literary magazines and journals which accept poems and short stories, view our literary publications directory.

 Everyone’s experiences with publishing are different.
 There is no magic formula, but these basic guidelines that should help you along the way.
 You might also like to refer to this article, written by NZSA director and OneTree House publisher Jenny Nagle.
 We would recommend joining the Society of Authors because there are many benefits to being a member, including mentoring.

 Before you approach a publisher, you usually need to have written at least part of the book you would like to get published.

 Most publishers have certain requirements for work that is being submitted.
 For example, some fiction publishers want to receive a sample chapter and a brief synopsis of the plot, others prefer a full manuscript.

 Before you send a manuscript, it is a good idea to find out what is required, and find out the name of the person you should send your submission to.
 You might also want to inquire about how long the publisher will take to look at your manuscript.